bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-10-12-newsletter.md

     server will be further committing to the privacy loss.

-    Discussion of the suggestions was ongoing on both the mailing list and the document at the time this summary was being written.
+    Discussion of the suggestions was ongoing on both the mailing list and the document at the time this summary was being written. {% assign timestamp="1:32" %}

 ## Bitcoin Core PR Review Club